Is Bakuchiol Better Than Retinol?

 This Seems Too Good To Be True.
 What Are The Downsides To Bakuchiol?

 Patience my friend.
 Bakuchiol does not deliver dramatic visible results overnight, which is actually better for the health of your skin.

-The effects of Bakuchiol on the skin get better over time.
-So, a little bit of patience and consistency is all it takes for skin to reap the benefits.
+The effects of Bakuchiol on the skin improve over time.
+So a little bit of patience and consistency is all it takes for your skin to reap the benefits.

 Clinical studies show visible improvements in fine lines, wrinkles, skin tone and elasticity starting at week 4, but most significant at week 12.

 Is Bakuchiol Right For My Skin?

 Bakuchiol is a wonderful option for anyone concerned with signs of aging.
 If you’re looking to incorporate a natural product that will dramatically improve the look of fine lines, wrinkles, loss of firmness, elasticity and overall radiance, Bakuchiol is for you.

 Bakuchiol is recommended for most skin types.
 Bakuchiol is great for sensitive skin that is not able to tolerate retinol.
 It’s also ideal for anyone looking for a healthier alternative, without the negative side-effects of retinol.
 If you find that your skin is finicky or reactive to most products, we recommend patch testing to ensure skin compatibility.
 Everyone is unique in their response to skincare products, no matter how gentle or natural a formula is.